All Episodes

 And anybody who doesn't believe that hasn't been paying attention.

-Uh the and we don't like to face these kinds of ugly realities, but uh I guess everybody heard about the Chinese general who said uh in a reported comment that China would nuke hundreds, as he put it, of American cities if the U.S. interfered with a Chinese attempt to conquer Taiwan.
+But I guess everybody heard about the Chinese general who said in a reported comment that China would nuke hundreds, as he put it, of American cities if the U.S. interfered with a Chinese attempt to conquer Taiwan.

-Two colonels in the uh people's liberation army in 1998 co-authored, and I won't attempt their names, uh, co-authored a treatise entitled, quote, unrestricted warfare, unquote.
+Two colonels in the People's Liberation Army in 1998 co-authored, and I won't attempt their names, co-authored a treatise entitled, quote, Unrestricted warfare, unquote.

 This treatise has made the rounds in its English translation to the U.S. National Security Establishment and is well known.